Johnny-Codes/autoplus/README.md

 }
 ```

-And finally, to delete an appointment, send a @DELETE request to:
+And finally, to delete an appointment, send a DELETE request to:

 > `http://localhost:8070/api/appointments/<int:id>/`